Ivanjica

 Ivanjica (Ивањица, /sh/) is a town and municipality located in the Moravica District of southwestern Serbia.
 As of 2022 census, the municipality has a population of 27,767 inhabitants.
 With an area of 1090 km^{2}, it is the eighth largest municipality in Serbia.

 Situated in the valley of Moravica river, Ivanjica has a predominantly hilly and mountainous terrain.
-It is surrounded by the mountain ranges of Golija, Javor, Mučanj, Čemerno and Radočelo.
+It is surrounded by the mountain ranges of Golija, Javor, and Mučanj, among others.
 Ivanjica is known for cultural event Nušićijada which is taking place in the town annually.